A Deep-Learning Iterative Stacked Approach for Prediction of Reactive Dissolution in Porous Media

-Our reactive dissolution dataset~\footnote{https://doi.org/10.5281/zenodo.14974427} is comprised of 32 numerical simulations produced by GeoChemFoam \cite{maes2022improved}\footnote{https://github.com/GeoChemFoam}, an open-source tool that models pore-scale reactive dissolution in porous systems.
 The 2D simulation results are stored at 100 equally spaced time steps, resulting in time-evolving dissolution state maps of size $260 \times 260$.
 For the ML algorithms tested in this work, all maps were cropped to $256 \times 256$ by removing the first and last two rows and columns from each state map.
 Each of these simulations conveys a particular rock sample with its own pore structure, as well as a distinct fluid trajectory over the course of the dissolution process.
 An example is illustrated in Figure~\ref{fig:inp_features}.
 These maps encompass four different input properties: $\mathbf{C}$, the concentration of the acidic solution used in the dissolution; $\mathbf{eps}$, a function indicating the volume fraction of the pore space occupied by pore in each voxel, which is proportional to the amount of fluid contained in each voxel; $\mathbf{U}_x$, the magnitude and direction of flow of the acidic solution in the horizontal axis of a 2-D Cartesian plane; and similarly $\mathbf{U}_y$, for the vertical axis.
 The average time to produce each simulation was approximately 3 hours using 24 CPUs of 3 GHz each.
 All simulations employ the same flow and reactive transport conditions, where both P\'{e}clet and kinetic numbers are equal to 1.